About this job

 How to apply

-To apply for this opportunity, please download and complete the Area and Local Organiser application form and monitoring forms (under “Resources”).
-See the job brief, job description and person specification (under “Documents”)
+To apply for this opportunity, please download and complete the Local Organiser application form (under ‘Documents’).
+Please note that ONLY the Area and Local Organiser application form will be accepted.
+See job description and person specification (under ‘Documents’).

 About UNISON